juju/docs/src/en/commands.md

    **Summary:**

-   add an existing subnet to Juju
+   Add an existing subnet to Juju.

    **Options:**